balenaltd/handbook/Summit-2018-Keynotes.md

 # Keynotes
+We've grown our team into an incredible group of people dedicated to unlocking the potential of physical computing.
+The strength of our team is never more apparent than at our annual summit, which this year was held in Barcelona, Spain for the first time.

- Reviewing our progress and outlining our vision for the future at Summit 2018 in Barcelona.
+At Summit we reviewed our progress and outlined our vision for the future.

 ### How do we succeed?
 * [Video](https://drive.google.com/file/d/1LCww3lwWDlViGrT69bwU0jwpHb52J7Dv/view?usp=sharing)